 If I did not think it would be extremely gaudy, I would highlight and add red siren gifs to this point, because I think it is the most important thing a travel agent does that many cruisers are completely unaware of when deciding on using an agent or not.

-In this day and age of mass cruise cancellations, delays, refunds and mass hysteria, a travel agent is invaluable because they are the ones that will spend hours and hours with the cruise line to sort out these issues.
+In these days of policy changes, future cruise credits, and fear of what may come tomorrow, a travel agent is invaluable because they are the ones that will spend hours and hours with the cruise line to sort out these issues.

 Even if there is not a global health crisis, things happen on a cruise.
 Errors in a reservation, mechanical issues in a stateroom, hurricanes and a great deal of other unforeseen situations can occur.
 If they do, having a travel agent means you have someone in your corner fighting for you, and taking care of the details.